dnndev/xmp-docs/form-controls/checkbox-list.md

 *   **DataSourceId**: If this control's data is supplied by a `<ControlDataSource>` tag, specify that tag's ID in this attribute.
 This attribute is required only if the control's data is supplied via a `<ControlDataSource>` tag.

 *   **DataTextField**: When using a `<ControlDataSource>` this attribute specifies the column name in that datasource that supplies each list item's display text.
-This attribute is required if the control's data is supplied via a `<controldatasource>` tag.
+This attribute is required if the control's data is supplied via a `<ControlDatasource>` tag.

 *   **DataTextFormatString**: Gets or sets the formatting string used to control how data bound to the list control is displayed.

 *   **DataType**: The type of data this control is supplying to the data commands.
-This is a [Database type](datatypes.html).
+This is a [Database type](../data-types.md).
 Valid values are: string (default), int32, int64, boolean, .
 This attribute is required if the control will participate in operations with your form's data commands.

 *   **DataValueField**: When using a `<ControlDataSource>` this attribute specifies the column name in that datasource that supplies each list item's hidden value.
 This attribute is required only if the control's data is supplied via a `<ControlDataSource>` tag.

 *   **Font Properties**: A series of attributes such as font-bold, font-size, etc. that allow you to control how the text in the control is displayed.
-[More

-    ](../font-properties.md)
+[More](../font-properties.md)
 *   **ForeColor**: Sets the foreground color (typically the color of the text) of the control.

 *   **Height**: Height of the control, specified in [units](../unit-types.md).